ErpNetDocs/tech/modules/crm/clientcenter/how-to/apply-platform-settings.md

 3. No settings are set:

-In this scenario, both fields assume two values by default:
+In this scenario, both settings assume two values by default:

 ```
     	"NewOrderDocumentType": "CRM_SALES_ORDER.Id",